 A seat on Facebook's board during its early growth would have been worth billions.
 Hoffman walked away because the appearance of a conflict of interest was enough to violate his standard.
 Not the reality of one.
 The appearance.

-At the Sun Valley conference in 2024, the two former friends confronted each other publicly.
-Thiel sarcastically thanked Hoffman for funding lawsuits against Trump, saying they'd turned Trump into "a martyr."
+At the Sun Valley conference in July 2024, the two confronted each other in front of other attendees.
+Thiel sarcastically thanked Hoffman for funding the E. Jean Carroll lawsuits against Trump, telling him the litigation had only turned Trump into "a martyr."
 Hoffman shot back: "Yeah, I wish I had made him an actual martyr."

 The Private Anchor

-There's a revealing absence in Hoffman's public life.
-His wife, Michelle Yee, is so private that — according to multiple reports — even Hoffman's Silicon Valley friends have never met her.
+There's a structurally interesting absence in Hoffman's public life.
+His wife, Michelle Yee, is so private that — according to multiple reports — even his Silicon Valley friends have never met her.

-They met during his first year at Stanford.
+They met his first year at Stanford.
 She studied linguistics, later earned a doctorate in education.
 They married in 2004.
-She co-founded his philanthropic foundation, then quietly stepped away from its board because "she just prefers to have a less public role."
+She co-founded his philanthropic foundation, then quietly stepped away from its board because, in her own framing, "she just prefers to have a less public role."
+Saturday nights are theirs.
+Sunday afternoons when possible.
+He carves out an hour to himself before bed.

 Epstein